Blog article

 The implementation step should be bounded.
 A candidate might write a small API route, design an evaluation table, sketch a data contract, or implement one model interaction with error states.
 The artifact matters less than the reasoning around it.
 You are checking whether the candidate can reduce ambiguity, protect users, and ship the first useful version without pretending the system is finished.

 For senior candidates, add a production review.
-Ask how they would monitor quality after release, version prompts and evaluation sets, detect regressions, control model costs, protect private data, and decide when to roll back.
+Give them a release that worked in a pilot but is now producing a few bad outputs each week.
+Ask how they would monitor quality, version prompts and evaluation sets, detect regressions, control model costs, protect private data, and decide when to roll back.
 Production AI work is iterative; the interview should reveal whether the candidate expects that.

 Close with the operating environment